Joao-Ex-Machina/jbcr.pt/content/blog/angery.md

 ![Error on IPv4 Port Forwarding](/pf.png)

 The access to IPv4 port forwarding was blocked.
-Supposedly a bug on the firmware - a bug that has been going on for over 4 months now, we no solution at sight.
+Supposedly a bug on the firmware - a bug that has been going on for over 4 months now, with no solution at sight.

 # How to solve it?